Shubhangam333/ecommerce-2.0/README.md

 ## Running the Application

-1. Start the backend server:
+1. Run the server and webapp:

-cd backend
-npm start

-2. Start the frontend development server:

-cd frontend
+cd server
-npm start
+npm run dev

 ## Access the application:
-Open your web browser and go to http://localhost:3000 to view the Ecommerce Website.
+Open your web browser and go to http://localhost:5173 to view the Ecommerce Website.

 ## Contributing
 We welcome contributions from the community!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code for your own purposes.